ORANKWON/Project_ROMO/Home.md

 $ sudo modprobe mttcan
 ```

 if you want to enable CAN bus driver automatically, comment the "blacklist mttcan" in /etc/modprobe.d/blacklist-mttcan.conf.
+Steps described [here](https://devtalk.nvidia.com/default/topic/1025010/how-to-use-can-on-jetson-tx2-/?offset=2) can be followed to achieve proper CAN communication.

 ## 참고 사이트
 1. http://qiita.com/kndt84/items/a32d07350ad8184ea25e